Borama: History

 As with several nearby towns such as Amud, numerous archaeological finds have been discovered in the Borama area that point to an eventful past.
 The latter include ancient remains of tombs, houses and mosques, in addition to sherds of Oriental wares, particularly Chinese porcelain.
 The artefacts and structures date from various historical periods, ranging from the 12th through to the 18th centuries.
 Most, however, are from the 15th and 16th centuries, a time of great commercial activity in the region that is associated with the medieval Adal Sultanate.

 Excavations in the late 1800s and early 1900s at over fourteen sites in the vicinity of Borama unearthed, among other things, coins identified as having been derived from Kait Bey, the eighteenth Burji Mamluk Sultan of Egypt.
 Most of these finds were sent to the British Museum for preservation shortly after their discovery.

+During the Middle Ages, the region surrounding the Borama area was ruled by the Adal Sultanate.
 In the first half of the 20th century, Borama formed a part of the British Somaliland protectorate.
 The modern town of Borama was established in 1921 by Ughaz 'Elmi Warfa, Ughaz of the Gadabuursi, under the directive of the British, who laid its foundations.
 It was subsequently designated as a district in 1925.